elastic/kibana/x-pack/plugins/cases/server/connectors/cases/README.md

 where

 `<rule_id>`: The ID of the rule.
-It can be optional to support two different rules attaching alerts to the same case.
-The rule id must be included if the grouping definition is not defined.
+Including it in the deduplication ID ensures all cases created are at least rule-specific.
 `<space_id>`: The space ID of the rule.
 Space ID is a required field.
 `<owner>`: The owner of the Case.
 This will be set to the application from which the rule was created from.
 Owner is a required field.
 `<grouping_definition>`: The grouping field and the grouping value.
 It can be optional to support attaching all alerts of a rule to the same case.